nuhmanp/secure-token-service/README.md

       alias_prefix: <(text) the prefix of your generated key-aliases in this key-store>
       keys:
         encKeyPairs:
-          initialCount: <(integer) initial count of generated encryption key-pairs>
+          initialCount: <(integer) initial count of generated encryption key-pairs, default: 5>
           algo: <(text) the key-pair algorithm, like "RSA">
           sigAlgo: <(text) the key-pair signature algorithm, like "SHA256withRSA">
           size: <(integer) the key size, like 2048, 4096, ...>
           name: <(text) the string-representation of your key-pair>
-          validityInterval: <(long) the interval in milliseconds the keys can be used for encryption>
+          validityInterval: <(long) the interval in milliseconds the keys can be used for encryption, default: 3600000 (which means: one hour)>
-          legacyInterval: <(long) the interval in milliseconds the keys can be used for decryption>
+          legacyInterval: <(long) the interval in milliseconds the keys can be used for decryption, default: 86400000 (which means: one day)>
         signKeyPairs:
-          initialCount: <(integer) initial count of generated signature key-pairs>
+          initialCount: <(integer) initial count of generated signature key-pairs, default: 5>
           algo: <(text) the key-pair algorithm, like "RSA">
           sigAlgo: <(text) the key-pair signature algorithm, like "SHA256withRSA">
           size: <(integer) the key size, like 2048, 4096, ...>
           name: <(text) the string-representation of your key-pair>
-          validityInterval: <(long) the interval in milliseconds the keys can be used for signature creation>
+          validityInterval: <(long) the interval in milliseconds the keys can be used for signature creation, default: 3600000 (which means: one hour)>
-          legacyInterval: <(long) the interval in milliseconds the keys can be used for signature check>
+          legacyInterval: <(long) the interval in milliseconds the keys can be used for signature check, default: 86400000 (which means: one day)>
         secretKeys:
-          initialCount: <(integer) initial count of generated secret-keys>
+          initialCount: <(integer) initial count of generated secret-keys, default: 5>
           algo: <(text) the key algorithm, like "AES">
           size: <(integer) the key size, like 128, 256, ...>
-          validityInterval: <(long) the interval in milliseconds the keys can be used for encryption>
+          validityInterval: <(long) the interval in milliseconds the keys can be used for encryption, default: 3600000 (which means: one hour)>
-          legacyInterval: <(long) the interval in milliseconds the keys can be used for decryption>
+          legacyInterval: <(long) the interval in milliseconds the keys can be used for decryption, default: 86400000 (which means: one day)>
 ```

 ### Token authentication

-Provides the `TokenAuthenticationService` Bean which extracts the `org.springframework.security.core.Authentication` from the Bearer token.
+Provides the `TokenAuthenticationService`-Bean which extracts the `org.springframework.security.core.Authentication` from the Bearer token.
 The token has to be valid, otherwise this operation will return `null`.
 The validation of the token will also be handled in this operation.
 Only authentication-servers provided by the auth-servers configuration will be accepted.
 It's recommended to use this service in a request-filter (like the `JWTAuthenticationFilter` in this project).